 - “Gold has suffered its biggest two-day drop in 30 years as investors flee most financial markets after disappointing Chinese economic data.”
 Reuters, April 15, 2013

-While gold may suit some investors as a modest holding in a diversified portfolio, it is worth reflecting that this so-called safe haven is in fact a highly volatile and speculative asset which generates no cash flows.
+While gold may suit some investors as a modest holding in a diversified portfolio, it is worth reflecting that this so-called safe haven is in fact a highly volatile and speculative asset that generates no cash flows.

 Fans of gold point to its 12 consecutive years of gains through until the end of 2012, but the fact is gold delivered negative returns in the two decades prior to that